Measure and Analyze

 Sets the required altitude for the target. |

 6. Click Calculate.
-The 3D viewshed is saved and is available from the Project Tree tab section of the side toolbar’s Layers tab.
+The 3D viewshed is saved and is available in the My Data section of the Layers panel.

 Viewshed Calculation - Resolution Variation with Distance and Field of View: